johnpark144/MyTube_project--Nextjs_TypeScript/README.md

 - Creater : Yeonghwan Park (John Park)
 - Main Tools : Next JS (ver 13), TypeScript
-- Sub Tools : CSS(Tailwind CSS), React-query, Redux(toolkit), React-beautiful-dnd, Lodash debounce, React-timeago, Next-themes,
+- Sub Tools : CSS(Tailwind CSS), Reactquery, Redux(toolkit), React-beautiful-dnd, Lodash debounce, React-timeago, Next-themes,
 YouTube Data API, YouTube rapidApi, PhotoShop
 - YouTube Data API (https://developers.google.com/youtube/v3/), YouTube rapidApi(https://rapidapi.com/ytdlfree/api/youtube-v31/)
-- Explantion : ,
+- Explantion : I have learned some useful skills to develop web sites such as Next JS, Redux, Reactquery, Darkmode, TypeScript etc.
+I just wanted to practice all I learned by building this website, since I focused on skills, It would be way different from regular YouTube website so I want to say it is MyTube, and also by building that, I actually realized that some website like this doesn't fit with Server-Side-Renderling(SSR) but good enough with just React, so Building this website was the very instructive time to learn about deference between SSR, CSR, and even SSG, as well as skills that I learn
 - Comment language : Korean

 - Date of creation : Dec 20th 2022 ~ Jan 6th 2023